DylanM5/DylanM5/README.md

-## Hello
+## Dylan M
 I'm a computer engineering student based in the US.
 My interests primarily include computer vision, embedded systems, FPGA, and medical devices.
-I'm currently working on EO/IR/LiDAR sensor fusion.
+I'm currently working on EO/IR/LiDAR sensor fusion and a robotic manipulator.
 The languages I use most often are C++ and Python.
 Feel free to reach out.